ManlyMarco/KoikatuPlugins/README.md

 The only changes are that now data files are contained inside the dll and that individual FK/IK points can be locked on to.
 Default hotkey to lock on is one of the extra mouse buttons.
 If you don't have those, change the key with ConfigurationManager.

-#### ObjectTreeDebugKK
-*Cheat Tools by Marco does everything this does and more.* [link](https://github.com/ManlyMarco/KoikatuCheatTools#readme)
-Show debug info about GameObjects in the scene.
-Default hotkey is `right ctrl`.
-Original version for HS made by Joan6694.

 #### StudioAddonLite (*Not yet released*)
 A few HSStudioAddon features ported over to KK.
 Simultaneous FK & IK and better object manipulation controls.